 participate.
 Teams must be associated with an educational institution and have a teacher/sponsor -- students cannot

 - One computer.
 Each team is allowed use of one, and only one, computer during the competition (i.e. one computer, one keyboard).
 No virtual machines, etc.

-- Printers are not allowed.
+- No printers.
+Printers are not allowed.

-- NOTE -- Cell phones and broadband network cards are NOT allowed during CodeWars competition.
+- No Internet.
+NOTE -- Cell phones and broadband network cards are NOT allowed during CodeWars competition.
 If you are observed using either of these during the CodeWars competition, your team is subject to immediate disqualification.
 If you may need to be contacted via cell phone during the competition, your phone should be left with your team sponsor.

 - Each problem carries a point value, with values increasing with problem difficulty.